 In 1896 expatriate Scottish aristocrat and entrepreneur Alexander Matheson began the subdivision of the 1,200 hectares of Melville which he had acquired, from Deepwater Point to the Point Walter Estate, and from Melville Water to the future Leach Highway.
 The first subdivision in what he called Melville Water Park covered most of the future suburb of Attadale and was aimed at wealthy city commuters, for whom a ferry service was provided.
 Although Matheson had few takers, he proceeded with further subdivisions in the Applecross area.
-In addition a settlement City of Melville Page 21 of 76 of fishermen and ferry workers sprang up at Coffee Point, where the boatyards were located, and the Canning Bridge Hotel became firmly established.
+In addition a settlement of fishermen and ferry workers sprang up at Coffee Point, where the boatyards were located, and the Canning Bridge Hotel became firmly established.